Some basics about the UPOV Convention

 The International Union for the Protection of New Varieties of Plants (UPOV) is an intergovernmental organization based in Geneva, Switzerland.
 UPOV is the French acronym for the “Union Internationale pour la Protection des Obtentions Végétales” which is the name of the organization that established the International Convention (called the UPOV Convention).
 English, French, Spanish and German are the official languages, and many documents are translated.

 Member countries have "variety offices" to implement plant variety protection (PVP) and charge a fee for variety testing, and well as various other fees, including an annual fee for plant variety protection.
-Also, admission to markets, e.g. in the European Union, is often limited to varieties fulfilling the same conditions as for PVP.
+Also, requirements to access markets, e.g. in the European Union, need often to fulfill the same conditions as for PVP (DUS).